brackets-userland/brackets-git/README.md

 **Pull/Push to password protected repositories:**
 Push/Pull from and to password protected repositories is partially supported, currently it works only with `http` / `https` repositories.

-[Windows Credential Store for Git](http://gitcredentialstore.codeplex.com/) is recommended to better manage password protected repositories till **Brackets-Git** will provide a better support for them.
+[Windows Credential Store for Git](http://gitcredentialstore.codeplex.com/) is recommended to better manage password protected repositories, **Brackets-Git** will eventually provide better support for them.
-You'll need to push manually for the first time to setup your username/password into credentials helper.
+You'll need to push manually the first time to setup your username/password into the credentials helper.

-If you can't find the feature you were looking for, feel free to **open issues with your ideas**.
+If you can't find the feature you were looking for, feel free to [open an issue](https://github.com/zaggino/brackets-git/issues) with your idea(s).

 ## Some screenshots: